vthakkar009/Libre-Cal/README.md

 **Installing**

 **License**
-This project is licensed under the GPL license - see the file for details
+This project is licensed under the GPL license -  licence.md see the file for details

+**Contribution**
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.